27 Investigates: Derailed train traveled through multiple water supply zones

 The water supplies mentioned before are all groundwater based.
 Above-ground water supplies were also put at risk by the derailment.

-In Negly, at the intersection of Jackson Street and Quay Road, Leslie Run intersects with Bull Creek.
+In Negley, at the intersection of Jackson Street and Quay Road, Leslie Run intersects with Bull Creek.
 We know contaminants from the derailment reached this part of the waterway which ultimately flows into the Ohio River.
 An interactive map shows where the water flows to a drinking water intake area.
-Chemicals introduced to these creeks and streams can potentially make their way to municipal water supplies.
+Chemicals introduced to these creeks and streams can potentially reach municipal water supplies.

 The derailed Feb.
 3 train traveled through Sebring, Beloit, Salem, Leetonia, Columbiana, New Waterford and East Palestine.
 The NTSB preliminary report points to an overheated wheel bearing being the cause of the derailment.